 What is Maison Margiela?

 It is an avant-garde French fashion house founded by Belgian designer Martin Margiela in Paris.
 Known for its unconventional approach to design and presentation, the brand has significantly influenced the world of haute couture.
 It is known for its deconstructivist philosophy, often presenting clothing that challenges traditional notions of dressing.
 The brand’s collections include ready-to-wear accessories, shoes, and fragrances for men and women.
-The brand is particularly known for its iconic Tabi split-toe boots and the use of unconventional materials and recycled elements in its creations.
+The brand is particularly known for its iconic Tabi split-toe boots and for using unconventional materials and recycled elements in its creations.
 With its distinctive aesthetic approach to fashion, the company continues to fascinate fashion fans and push the boundaries of contemporary design.

 1988 – 2015